robstoll/atrium/README.md

 The core of Atrium as well as the builders to create sophisticated assertions are designed to be extensible and thus allow you to extend or replace components easily.

-Atrium currently provides two [APIs](#apis) focusing on usability in conjunction with code completion functionality provided by your IDE.
+Atrium currently provides two [APIs](#apis) styles: pure fluent and infix where both of them have their design focus on usability in conjunction with code completion functionality provided by your IDE.
 See [Examples](#examples) below to get a feel for how you could benefit from Atrium.

 **Table of Content**